Backcountry Trips

 If you’re interested in taking this trip, please contact Brian Pfrimmer or Ed Poropat (Regional Coordinators Region 19 – Haliburton) at haliburton@birdsontario.org.

-QEII Wildlands North
+Queen Elizabeth II Wildlands North

-Start/End Point: Devil’s Lake Access Point
+Start/End Point: Devil’s Lake access point

 Duration: 4 to 5 nights, 5 to 6 days